kyReid/Packer/README.md

 ## Description

-Packer is a simple command-line program that lets the user utilize different forms of password cracking techniques in order to gian access to password-protected files and folders.
+This is a simple command-line program that lets the user utilize different forms of password cracking techniques in order to gian access to password-protected files and folders.
 I created this knowledge to better my skills in python and to better understand the importance of security.
 This Tool was designed for learning purposes only.